-The Welsh Three Peaks Challenge is typically made up of three of the highest and most iconic mountains in Wales: Snowdon, Wales’ tallest peak and the highest point in Britain outside the Scottish highlands; Cader Idris, a spectacular peak at the southerly edge of Snowdonia National Park; and Pen y Fan, the highest peak in the Brecon Beacons National Park in South Wales.
+The Welsh Three Peaks Challenge is typically made up of three of the highest and most iconic mountains in Wales: Yr Wyddfa (Snowdon), Wales’ tallest peak and the highest point in Britain outside the Scottish highlands; Cader Idris, a spectacular peak at the southerly edge of Eryri (Snowdonia) National Park; and Pen y Fan, the highest peak in the Bannau Brycheiniog Brecon Beacons National Park in Mid Wales.

 And what’s best is that all this is achievable for most people with a reasonable level of fitness; although planning and preparation are vital.
 Most people take on the challenge through an organised group and many Welsh charities run their own three peaks fundraising challenges, which generally include guides and transport.

 Your reward?
 Some of the most spectacular mountain scenery in the world and an unrivalled day of discovery, adventure and achievement.
-In general, most groups complete the route from north to south but it can be done in reverse – although that means finishing with the toughest mountain, Snowdon.
-May-October is the best time to take on the challenge, but remember, the weather on the mountains can change quickly and vary drastically, whatever the season.
+In general, most groups complete the route from north to south but it can be done in reverse – although that means finishing with the toughest mountain, Yr Wyddfa (Snowdon).
+May to October is the best time to take on the challenge, but remember, the weather on the mountains can change quickly and vary drastically, whatever the season.

 The Challenge: North to South

-Use our accommodation search to find a place to stay near Snowdonia National Park.
-YHA Pen y Pas Youth Hostel has been a popular choice for adventurous climbers since the Victorian era; or try the Royal Victoria Hotel for some traditional luxury opposite the Llanberis path.
+Use our accommodation search to find a place to stay near Eryri (Snowdonia) National Park.
+YHA Pen y Pass Youth Hostel has been a popular choice for adventurous climbers since the Victorian era; or try the recently refurbished Royal Victoria Hotel for some traditional luxury opposite the Llanberis path.
 Whatever you choose, say ‘nos da’ (goodnight) as early as possible, ready for a dawn start to your Welsh mountain adventure.
-You could even stock up on delicious Welsh produce and snacks for the journey between mountains at Iechyd Da, an independent, family-run delicatessen in the picturesque village of Betws-y-Coed the day before.
+You could even stock up on delicious Welsh produce and snacks for the journey between mountains at Iechyd Da Deli, an independent, family-run delicatessen in the picturesque village of Betws-y-Coed the day before.

 I’m quite fit, but it was still a real challenge.
 We’d done a few practice walks up Pen y Fan, using the route the SAS train on, so we had an idea what it was going to be like.
 The best thing was doing it as a group and supporting each other, shattered as everyone was.”